Techtonica/curriculum/projects/final-project/README.md

   - [ ] Create Trello or other ticketing board and schedule out your work for the next month
   - [ ] Prepare 3-5 minute presentation on your project to be given on Friday
   - [ ] Add all appropriate links to the final project spreadsheet

-### Week 1 Milestones

   - [ ] Give your project a title and create a GitHub repository with a description and a README that includes a project description, keys needed (but not the keys themselves or any other private information!), installation instructions, data, and anything else needed to get your code running and understand the goals of the project.
 [Here's a great past final project README](https://github.com/Reginatam429/WhatsInMyFridgeApp).
-- [ ] Create, successfully serve, and push your initial project files.
   - [ ] Invite your mentor to be a collaborator on your project's GitHub repo.

+### Week 1 Milestones

+- [ ] Fork the project template.
+- [ ] Deploy your initial project files.
+- [ ] Get Auth0 (OAuth 2) working.
-- [ ] Start setting up your project.
+- [ ] Connect and test your database and APIs.
+- [ ] Initialize the components (you don't need all the data, they just need to exist).
+- [ ] Have 1 code review and PR with your mentor and 1 PR partner (these need to be two separate PRs).
+- [ ] Make sure you're committing at least 3 times and pushing at least 1 time per day.

 ### Week 2 Milestones

-- [ ] Start with the main feature.
-- [ ] Set up your database and migration scripts.
+- [ ] Create your tests (unit and integration, if possible!).
-- [ ] Retrieve and test your data.
+- [ ] Complete the main feature/MVP.
 - [ ] Re-scope if needed.
-- [ ] Have 1 code review with your mentor and 2 with cohort-mates.
+- [ ] Have 1 code review and PR with your mentor and 1 PR partner (these need to be two separate PRs).

 ### Week 3 Milestones

 - [ ] Complete all primary features.
-- [ ] Get OAuth 2 working.
-- [ ] Have 1 code review with your mentor and 2 with cohort-mates.
+- [ ] Have 1 code review and PR with your mentor and 1 PR partner (these need to be two separate PRs).

 ### Week 4 Milestones

 - [ ] Make a "complete_mvp" branch.
-- [ ] Create your tests (unit and integration, if possible!).
 - [ ] Build any nice-to-have/secondary features you have time for.
 - [ ] Polish the visual design and check for accessibility and UI/UX best practices.
 - [ ] Prepare your personal pitch and project demo (<3 minutes).